DHRI-Curriculum/Data-and-Ethics/frontmatter.md

 ## Abstract

-Nearly all digital work requires dealing with data and databases.
-A database is a collection of data that is structured to allow for manipulation.

-In this brief workshop we will be discussing the basics of research data, in terms of material, transformation, and presentation.
-This session will also introduce one type of database, the relational database, using SQLite, a portable implementation often used in mobile phones and distributed systems.
+What is data?
+Nearly all digital work requires dealing with data.
+In this workshop we will be discussing the basics of research data, in terms of material, transformation, and presentation.

 ## Learning Objectives

 By the end of this workshop, participants will:

 - Understand the stages of data analysis.
+- Understand the beginning of cleaning/tidying data
 - Experience the difference between proprietary and open data formats.
 - Become familiar with the specific requirements of "high quality data."
-- Create database tables in an SQLite database using Python and SQL statements
-- Insert, read, and delete data
-- Understand the beginning of cleaning/tidying data
 - Have an understanding of potential ethical concerns around working with different types of data and analysis.

 ## Estimated time